michelle-miller/assistant-icp/install.md

     At a minimum, you must provide your own values for the following configurable setting:

-    - `global.icpUrl`: Specify the cluster_CA_domain hostname only, without a protocol prefix (`https://`) and without a port number (`:8443`).
+    - `global.icp.masterHostname`: Specify the hostname of the master node of your private cloud instance.
+Do not include the protocol prefix (`https://`) or port number (`:8443`).
+For example: `my.company.name.icp.net`.
+    - `global.icp.masterIP`: If you did not define a domain name for the master node of your private cloud instance, you are using the default hostname `mycluster.icp`, for example, then you must also specify this IP address.
+    - `global.icp.proxyHostname`: Specify the hostname (or IP address) of the proxy node of your private cloud instance.

-    If this is the only setting that you want to replace, then you can pass the value for it in the command line with the following parameter instead of providing your own YAML file: `--global.icpUrl {your ICP url}`
+    If there are only one or two settings that you want to replace, then you can pass the values for the settings in the command line instead of providing your own YAML file.
+Use the following syntax to specify each parameter: `--global.icp.masterHostname {your ICP hostname}`

     **Attention**: Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
 The values YAML file has `{resource-name}.create` settings that suggest you can do so.
 However, do not change these settings from their default value of `true`.